UniversalDependencies/UD_Komi_Zyrian-Lattice/README.md

 # Summary

-...
-1-2 sentences (see [release checklist](http://universaldependencies.org/release_checklist.html#the-readme-file) for README guidelines) ...
+UD Komi-Zyrian Lattice is a treebank of written standard Komi-Zyrian.
+The treebank contains continuous texts which are identifiable through the id's.

 # Introduction

 The written language data is all from Public Domain sources.
+One of the larger segments come from Lev Uspenskiy's book * Нёль боевӧй случай* (URN http://urn.fi/URN:NBN:fi-fe2014102045428), and Ivan Belyx's short story which was released into Public Domain by the author in 2013..

 # Acknowledgments

-...
+The work was done between April 2017-April 2018 in LATTICE-CNRS laboratory in Paris, in collaboration with Kone Foundation funded [IKDP-2](langdoc.github.io/IKDP-2) research project.

 ## References